null0x/syncbuddy/README.md

 ## Configuration

-SyncMate is configured via `config.yaml`.
+SyncMate is configured via a `config.yaml`.
 This file defines *locations* - each representing either a source or a destination in the synchronization process.
+If necessary, the user can provide the path to a  file with a custom name using the command line argument `--config`.

 ### Trusted vs. Untrusted Locations